-Williams is a charming town nestled amidst the breathtaking landscapes of Northern Arizona.
-It is known as the Gateway to the Grand Canyon but is also brimming with hidden gems, history, adventure, and natural beauty.
+Williams is such an underrated destination!
+This charming historic Route 66 town is known as the Gateway to the Grand Canyon, but it has so much more to offer with hidden gems, history, adventure, and natural beauty.
 Keep reading to discover the best things to do in Williams, AZ!

 *Disclaimer: This post contains affiliate links.
 If you purchase a product or make a booking through the provided links then we receive a small commission at no extra cost to you.
 We really appreciate your support!